psugihara/FreeChat/README.md

   - [ ] show errors when bad model files are used
 - [x] Change system prompts to modify personas or expertise
 - [ ] Search conversations
+- [ ] Personas - save system prompt / model settings for later and change personas when you create a new conversation